andredla/DisplayColors/README.md

-# # Sublime 3 - plugin
+# Display Colors

 :.
-Display Colors
+Sublime 3 plugin

 Add a preview of the color next to it on code.
 Tested on Linux.